 To perform ARPC's functions under the Terrorism Insurance Act 2003, the Board and executive team undertake an annual strategic planning process to set the Corporation's vision, mission, strategy and values.
 The Corporate Plan is the principal planning document for ARPC and outlines the actions required for implementation of ARPC's strategy.
-The plan also details Key Performance Indicators to measure progress.
+The plan also details performance measures.